felixb/ub0r-streaming/README.md

 # Configuration

-The RTP config server needs a list of streams, servers and receivers to manage the system.
+The RTP config server needs a list of streams to manage the system.
+Servers and receivers are managed dynamically as they appear.
 The configuration is made in yaml format:

     # list of radio streams a server can play